ptabasso2/oteljavalab/section05/README.md

 ### Automatic configuration of the SDK

-**Key Characteristics**:
+**Key characteristics**:
-- **Automatic Configuration**: This approach leverages `AutoConfiguredOpenTelemetrySdk`, which automatically configures the OpenTelemetry SDK based on the environment, system properties, and possibly configuration files.
+- **Automatic configuration**: This approach leverages `AutoConfiguredOpenTelemetrySdk`, which automatically configures the OpenTelemetry SDK based on the environment, system properties, and possibly configuration files.
 It simplifies setup by automatically detecting and configuring exporters, propagators, resource attributes, and more.
-- **Ease of Use**: Ideal for getting started quickly or when you want to minimize manual configuration.
+- **Ease of use**: Ideal for getting started quickly or when you want to minimize manual configuration.
 It's particularly useful when the default configuration and automatic discovery mechanisms align well with your application's needs.
-- **Flexibility and Extensibility**: While it provides a simple setup, it might be less flexible if specific custom configurations are required that cannot be easily achieved through the environment or system properties.
+- **Flexibility and extensibility**: While it provides a simple setup, it might be less flexible if specific custom configurations are required that cannot be easily achieved through the environment or system properties.

 ### Manual configuration of the SDK

-**Key Characteristics**:
+**Key characteristics**:
-- **Manual Configuration**: This approach involves manually configuring each component of the OpenTelemetry SDK, such as the `Resource`, `SpanExporter`, `BatchSpanProcessor`, and `TracerProvider`.
+- **Manual configuration**: This approach involves manually configuring each component of the OpenTelemetry SDK, such as the `Resource`, `SpanExporter`, `BatchSpanProcessor`, and `TracerProvider`.
 It offers precise control over the SDK's configuration.
 - **Customizability**: It's suitable for applications with specific requirements that cannot be met through automatic configuration alone.
 For example, setting specific attributes, customizing the exporter timeout, or using a particular batch processing strategy.
 - **Complexity**: This method requires a deeper understanding of OpenTelemetry's configuration options and might result in more boilerplate code.
 It's more appropriate for applications with specific observability needs that justify the additional configuration effort.